airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 The main program code is pretty simple.
 You push the arguments onto the stack, call the function, and then move the stack pointer back.
-The result is stored in EAX.
+The result is stored in *%eax*.
 Note that between the two calls to `power`, we save the first value onto the stack.
-This is because the only register that is guaranteed to be saved is EBP-INDEXED.
+This is because the only register that is guaranteed to be saved is *%ebp*.
 Therefore we push the value onto the stack, and pop the value back off after the second function call is complete.